 When I’m not out traveling the world, I’m working in cyber security.
 I have found that many of the tips and tricks I give to my fellow colleagues in order to keep them safe from hackers and identity thieves can also help my fellow travelers.
 Besides, nobody wants to be worrying about being hacked when they’re traveling.
 They want to be out enjoying the adventure!
-Without any further ado, here are my tips and tricks for how to stay secure when traveling.
+Without any further ado, here are my tips and tricks for cyber security while traveling.

 Tip #1 – Keep Copies of Important Documents